 The best time to travel to Uganda is during the months of June – August and December to February (the driest months of the year).
 During these months, wildlife are available in plenty unlike in wet months where they tend to take shelter from the rain which might cause you to see them in less numbers especially for mountain gorillas.
-The scenery of the Savannah is much greener during wet months too which might prevent you from getting exceptional views from the respective national parks especially Kidepo valley National Park and Murchison Falls National Park.
+These months favor budget gorilla trekking more than luxury gorilla trekking.

 About the climate, what you should know is Uganda’s rain comes twice in a year; In other words, Uganda has only two rainy seasons.
 The months of March to May are usually accompanied by extremely heavy rainfall, which leaves the weather unpredictable unlike the months of October and November that have little rainfall.

 In fact, if you are searching for the best time to visit gorillas in Uganda then we suggest you either book your safari (plus permits) in no less than 6 months in advance to secure a good slot for December because tourists compete for good accommodation facilities several months in advance besides purchasing permits for the most visited gorilla families.

 The low season months can also be the best time to go to Uganda especially for gorilla trekking because permits are sliced down to $450 by Uganda Wildlife Authority.
 Some tour operators go ahead and give discounts on permits during the low season implicating you can even get a permit for $300 – $350 which is quite a good deal.

 I believe the best time to visit Uganda for a safari or holiday is the time you are comfortable with.
 Despite rain soaking up the soil during wet months, the sun can still shine, dry up the soil and life goes on.